Drew-1771/Video-Download/README.md

 # Python-Video-Download
 An extremely simple video downloader.
-Uses the https://github.com/yt-dlp/yt-dlp library to download (twitter, youtube, etc.).
+Uses the https://github.com/yt-dlp/yt-dlp library to download.

 **How to install:**